 These numbers don’t tell coaches how athletic you are, how driven you are, how hard you work, how good a teammate you are and so forth.
 These are the things college coaches need to know and they cannot be easily conveyed via an athletic resume.
 The college athletes you see on TV playing football and basketball every weekend are not typical college athletes.
 Most college coaches try to recruit strong academic students who have a passion for playing athletics and want to come to THEIR school.

-Are there sports where stats can be useful?
+Are there sports where my high school stats can be useful?

 Sports like swimming, track and field, or golf have tangible stats (times or distances) that can be turned into something meaningful.
 Your 100 meter dash time is your 100 meter dash time, it is something that can be compared to something else and interpreted in a meaningful way.
 Same with swimming.
 If you swim a certain event in a certain time, take those times and compare them to different college swimming programs.
 Golf is a little tricky, because a golf handicap is often manipulated or lower if you always play at your home course, so college coaches in most cases will look at your tournament scores on a local, state, and national level.